 If you love nature, you’re in for a treat.
 We stayed in Dana for camping – although personally, I would call this “glamping” since the camps are already built and there are even beds inside.
 You can hike around the nature reserve or visit Dana Village, which is said to have been occupied since 4000 BC.

 Where to stay in Dana

-Rummana Campsite is where I stayed in Dana Nature Reserve on the mountains.
-Both the nature reserve and the drive up there was absolutely beautiful!
+Rummana Campsite is where I stayed in Dana Nature Reserve in the mountains.
+Both the nature reserve and the drive up there were absolutely beautiful!
 You cannot park your car near the camps as it is inside the nature reserve, but you can leave it at the visitor center.
 The staff of the campsite will pick you up from there.

 Day 6: Petra, the Rose City

 Finally, the site of what Jordan is best known for – Petra the Rose City.
 The Nabatean ancient city Petra has become the ultimate symbol of Jordan, and it’s really no surprise why – everything there was majestic.
 It looked like I was on a set of an Indiana Jones movie!
 Well, actually, I wasn’t too far off – Indiana Jones and The Last Crusade were filmed here!

 I checked off my second Jordan bucket list here, which is to see The Treasury (Al-Khazneh).
 To get here, you first walk the 1.2km long Siq, a narrow gorge that serves as the entrance to Petra.
 I was brimming with anticipation, and at about 20 minutes in I started to wonder if we were ever going to get there.

 But Ramzi, my tour guide, was one hell of a guide and he knew how to build up the excitement.
 That reveal of The Treasury at the end of the Siq was magical!
 This is why I recommend going with him at Jordan Allure Tours.
 The walk would have been just another regular walk if it wasn’t for him.